THE ROBOT GAMES

 Tournament

-Under SPARC Tournament Rules, ROBOTICON will be hosting official Beetleweight, Ant weight and Fairy weight class combat robotics tournaments.
-Check out the video below from our State Fair Frenzy Tournament at the Florida State Fair in February.
+Under SPARC Tournament Rules, ROBOTICON typically hosts official Ant weight, Plastic Ant, and Fairy weight class combat robotics tournaments.
+Check out the video below from our State Fair Frenzy Tournament at the Florida State Fair.
 The tournament is open to anyone, of any age.
-Review tournament rules before registering to confirm you can build a robot to the required specifications before the event.
+Check out tournament rules to learn more.
+Look for 2025 tournament info soon.